01_SustainableProteinPowders_Banner.webp

 Learn more about the factors that set the price of milk.

-So while whey products are not currently a key driver of milk production, they could become a driver if dairy cheese falls in popularity in the future (or if the growth in demand for whey protein dramatically outstrips the growth in demand for cheese for years to come.)
+So, while whey products are not currently a key driver of milk production, they could become a driver if dairy cheese falls in popularity in the future (or if the growth in demand for whey protein dramatically outstrips the growth in demand for cheese for years to come.)
 Were this to happen, far more of the environmental costs of raising cattle and producing milk would need to be allocated to whey protein products produced rather than to the cheese left behind, which would dramatically increase whey protein’s environmental footprint and make it a wholeheartedly unsustainable source of protein compared with plant-based alternatives.7

-“Thanks to the way many life cycle assessments assign environmental burdens to different dairy products, whey protein is often determined to have a relatively low environmental impact that is comparable with that of some plant-based proteins,” notes Dr Andrew Berardy, Environmental Nutrition, Loma Linda University.
+“Thanks to the way many life cycle assessments assign environmental burdens to different dairy products, whey protein is often determined to have a relatively low environmental impact comparable with some plant-based proteins,” notes Dr Andrew Berardy, Environmental Nutrition, Loma Linda University.
 “However, future changes in industry practices or rises in consumer demand that increase whey’s economic value would also increase its share of the burdens of milk production, making whey protein a less sustainable choice.”

 Alternative protein supplements have a brighter future

-So for the foreseeable future, we can safely consider whey protein supplements an environmentally friendly option - but things might not stay that way forever.
-Luckily, today’s world offers plenty of alternative protein supplements made from other ingredients.
-For example, plant-based protein powders do exist, using sources such as peas, beans, hemp and soy.
+So, for the foreseeable future, we can safely consider whey protein supplements an environmentally friendly option - but things might not stay that way forever.
+Luckily, today’s world offers plenty of alternative protein supplements from other ingredients.
+For example, plant-based protein powders exist, using sources such as peas, beans, hemp and soy.
 Gram for gram, these currently have a similar environmental footprint to whey protein,11 but since they can be produced without needing cows’ milk as a raw ingredient, it’s likely they will prove to be more sustainable in the long run – especially if demand for cheese and other dairy products should fall.

 “The lower overall environmental impact of plant-based production systems means that the environmental footprint of plant-based proteins is less sensitive to changes over time than that of whey protein.
 This means plant-based protein supplements are likely to be the more sustainable choice in the long term.”